 Frankly, there’s no easy way to know whether or not a claim or a certification is valid.
 Take sustainably harvested wood as an example.
 There are numerous certifications available.
 There’s third party, scientific certification like FSC certification (Forest Stewardship Council).
 And then there’s are industry-sponsored certification labels.
 Unless you study this issue, or know someone you trust who knows their stuff, best of luck!
 How else will you know otherwise?

-Find someone or some company that really cares about the natural world.
-Like our President, Rick Dubrow.
-You’ll often hear him refer to himself in talks or presentations around town as an environmentalist in business.
-Compare his perspective to a remodeler or builder who markets a green-leaning approach because the market says ‘paint yourself green because green sells!’
+Find people and companies that really care about the natural world.
+Talk to our people.
+Compare our perspective to a remodeler or builder who markets a green-leaning approach because the market says ‘paint yourself green because green sells!’

 Do this by spending a lot of time studying the company you are considering to perform your design work especially.
 Why?
 Because the design work defines the intent of the project!
 Think about that for a moment.
 Architect William McDonough said it this way: